 Reconfiguration Multi-Link element(#11be)

-The NSTR Indication Bitmap Present subfield in the STA Control field is set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the Link ID, otherwise, this subfield is set to 0.
+(#259)The NSTR Indication Bitmap Present subfield in the STA Control field is set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the Link ID or if the Reconfiguration Operation Type subfield is set to the value 4 corresponding to the NSTR Status Update; otherwise, this subfield is set to 0.

 If the NSTR Indication Bitmap Present subfield is equal to 1 in the STA Control field, then the STA Info field contains an NSTR Indication Bitmap subfield whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield is not present in the STA Info field.
 The NSTR Bitmap Size subfield indicates the size of the NSTR Indication Bitmap subfield (if present) in the STA Info field and is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 1 octet.
 The NSTR Bitmap Size subfield in the STA Control field is reserved if the NSTR Indication Bitmap Present subfield is equal to 0.